-Staff members will fill out daily sheets for all infants and toddlers that give the parent information on their day.
+Staff members will fill out daily sheets for all infants and toddlers that give the parent information on their day these daily sheets are paperless and can be accessed through the ProCare app.
 The latter includes but is not limited to diaper changes, feeding schedules and amounts, disposition, and so forth.
-These forms will be readily available to parents through Life Cubby.